NFTEarth/marketplace-v2/README.md

 <h3 align="center">Reservoir Market v2</h3>
   <p align="center">
-An open source NFT marketplace built on Reservoir.
+An open source NFT marketplace built on Reservoir for L2

 <!-- ABOUT THE PROJECT -->